arschles/meta-azure-service-broker-helm/README.md

 This content is copied from https://gist.github.com/krancour/98a3e4a1e1000b7dbe0373f223706b68#create-a-service-principal

 It is necessary to create a service principal (this is ActiveDirectory speak for "service account") having adequate permission to provision services into your Azure subscription.

+Get the subscription ID by running `az account list` and selecting the `"id"` field from the account that you'd like to use for this demo.

 ```console
 export SUB_ID=<subscriptionId>